DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Introduction

 DASH introduces no learnable parameters and operates as a lightweight plug-in between modality encoders and the LLM.
 By reallocating compression capacity according to semantic density and preserving transition-critical tokens, DASH maintains narrative continuity and cross-modal coherence under aggressive pruning.
 Experiments on AVUT~\cite{yang2025avut}, VideoMME~\cite{fu2025videomme}, and WorldSense~\cite{hong2025worldsense} with Qwen2.5-Omni (7B and 3B) show that DASH maintains competitive accuracy at 25\% token retention, matching or exceeding prior methods operating at 35\%, while achieving up to 3.8$\times$ prefill speedup and 1.7$\times$ end-to-end latency reduction.

-Our contributions are threefold. \begin{itemize} \item We formulate omnimodal token compression as a structure-aware segmentation problem, showing that compression should follow semantic boundaries rather than fixed positional windows. \item We propose DASH, a training-free, audio-anchored framework that detects semantic discontinuities in embedding space and propagates them across modalities to enable explicit cross-modal alignment and density-aware compression. \item We demonstrate on three audio-video benchmarks that structure-aware compression enables stable performance at substantially lower token retention (25\%) than prior methods (35\%), achieving significant speedups with negligible overhead. \end{itemize}
+Our contributions are threefold. \begin{itemize} \item We formulate omnimodal token compression as a structure-aware segmentation problem, showing that compression should follow semantic boundaries rather than fixed positional windows. \item We propose DASH, a training-free, audio-anchored framework that detects semantic discontinuities in embedding space and uses them as soft temporal priors for video segmentation and density-aware compression. \item We demonstrate on three audio-video benchmarks that structure-aware compression enables stable performance at substantially lower token retention (25\%) than prior methods (35\%), achieving significant speedups with negligible overhead. \end{itemize}